pypa/build/docs/how-to/troubleshooting.rst

 environment in ``.build-env`` for you to examine.
 Setting ``TMPDIR`` (or ``TEMP`` on Windows) only moves the temporary directory; it does not keep the environment around.

-To see backend logs in real-time, use verbose output:
+build forwards the backend's output to your terminal as it happens, so compilation logs and error messages are already visible.
+Raise the verbosity to add build's own diagnostics and stream the environment setup live:

 .. code-block:: console

     $ python -m build -vv

-This shows all output from the build backend, including compilation logs for C extensions and detailed error messages.

 .. _debug-a-failed-build: